 Number of shells collected by Eva = 54

 Therefore, the total number of sea shells collected by both of them = 89 + 54 = 143

 Example 3: During an annual Easter egg hunt, the participants found 2403 eggs in the clubhouse, 50 easter eggs in the park, and 12 easter eggs in the town hall.
-Can you try to find out how many eggs were found in that day's hunt using the addition theory?
+Can you find out how many eggs were found in that day's hunt using the concept of addition?